Yoshihiro Takayama: Paralysis (2017)

-Takayama was injured at a DDT show on May 4, 2017, when he landed on his head when attempting a sunset flip on Yasu Urano.
+Takayama was injured at a DDT show on May 4, 2017, when he landed on his head when attempting a sunset flip on Yasu Urano during a six-man match pitting Takayama, Kazusada Higuchi and Shunma Katsumata against Urano, HARASHIMA and Soma Takao.
 The match was ended immediately and Takayama was rushed to a hospital, where he was diagnosed with a "cervical spinal cord injury due to degenerative cervical spondylosis".
 For the following months, Takayama remained bedridden and was being taken care of by his wife and son, while the public was left unaware of the extent of his injury.
-On August 6, it was reported that the injury had left Takayama paralyzed from the neck down, reportedly ending his pro wrestling career.
+On August 6, it was reported that the injury had left Takayama paralyzed from the neck down, ending his pro wrestling career.
 Takayama's situation was made public on September 4, when it was announced that he could now breathe on his own, but was still paralyzed from the shoulders down and was not expected to recover.
 DDT and Takayama's close friend Minoru Suzuki announced the creation of a foundation named "Takayamania", set to help Takayama and his family with his medical costs.
 Promotions across Japan came together to set up donation boxes for the foundation at their events.